Meloukiali96/ab-testing-dashboard/README.md

 ![Dashboard Screenshot](ab_testing%20screenshot.jpg)
 ## 📌 Project Overview
 This project analyzes the results of an A/B test comparing **Ads vs PSAs**.
-The goal was to measure which campaign performed better in terms of **conversion rates** and overall effectiveness.
+The goal was to measure which campaign performed better in terms of **conversion rates** and Overall effectiveness.
 The project demonstrates skills in **Power BI, DAX, and data storytelling**.

 ---